grace-notes/grace-notes-lessons/books/Jude.md

 Here, Jude utilizes the assembly of fallen angels or demons that had sexual relations with the women of the antediluvian generation to illustrate the principle: that people die from apostasy.
 An examination of the passage explains much.

-The term for ‘angels’ is aggelos, and refers to the Bene ha’Elohim, ‘the sons of God,’ in the Old Testament.
+The term for ‘angels’ is ἀγγελος, and refers to the Bene ha’Elohim, ‘the sons of God,’ in the Old Testament.
 This specific reference is found in Gen.  6:2,4, Job 1:6; 2:1; 38:7; Psalm 29:1, 89:6; and Daniel 3:25 (sons of El).
 The phrase is particular to angels either fallen or elect.
 Job 38:7b, reads as follows, “And all the sons of God (bene Elohim) shouted for joy?”
 And Job 38:7 refers specifically to the elementary establishment of the earth, and this would have been prior to the stumble of Satan.

 This assembly of angels has been imprisoned in Tartarus by way of immediate judgment.
 Their final judgment place will, of course, be the Lake of Fire.
 These demons, upon the instructions of Satan, assumed human form and copulated with the females of the Noahic period.
 The angelo-anthropomorphic offspring are denominated the Nephilim in Holy Scripture.
 Because of Satan’s knowledge of the prophecy of Gen. 3:15, that the son or human portion of the theanthropic person was to come and prevail over Satan’s cosmos diabolicus, Satan determined to corrupt the genetics of the human race, thus despoiling the ‘human’ portion of our Lord.